 - Alternate.
 Start your partying with some food, then have a beer, then down some water or juice before having another beer (remember to pace yourself along the way).
 Don't switch off with carbonated drinks — they may speed up intoxication and heighten hangovers.

-Sip or sink.
+- Sip or sink.
 Drink each alcoholic beverage slowly.
-Remember, your liver can only handle about one serving of alcohol an hour (i.e., 12 oz. beer, four to five oz. of wine, or one to 1.5 oz. of hard liquor).
+Remember, your liver can only handle about one serving of alcohol an hour (i.e., 12 oz. beer, 4 to 5 oz. of wine, or 1 to 1.5 oz. of hard liquor).
 Rapid consumption of alcohol via shots, funnels, and drinking games are sure to win you a big hangover.